adrianblakey/slot-car-data-logger/usecase.md

 The device initializes all its functionality and changes the button behavior so that they now become responsible for data capture to and replay from files on the device
 After power on the button defaults to:

   - Yellow button - toggle on/off local data capture of log data to a local timestamped file.
   - Red button - replay the last captured log file to BT and WiFi connected readers in preference to realtime data.

 A track server application shall be provided that shall maintain track data such as:
-  - Length
+  - Length.
   - Geographic location.
   - Number and color of lanes.
-  - Lane rotation
+  - Lane rotation.
   - Lane vectors represented in SVG so that an accurate diagram of the track may be displayed in a browser.
-  - Lane segments in hundredths on the total lap length
+  - Lane segments in hundredths on the total lap length.
-  - Lap records by class
+  - Lap records by class.

 The data shall be sufficient to correlate log data with the track specifics to give the data "meaning".

+(TODO - and controller and car-specific data?)

 The track server application shall not need to be connected to the internet, if it is connected it shall on startup attempt to retrieve the latest track configuration data from a central track datastore maintained on github.